TomONeill/Seriesfeed-Import-Time-Wasted/Future plans.md

 This causes the script to be slower than it needs to be, plus, Seriesfeed's database is receiving more load than needed.

+# Stop converting shows which were not selected
+All shows from the time wasted section are being converted to a usable id, name and slug, even though they were not selected.